 Rabbi Yosei ben Kisma said to him: Ḥanina my brother, do you not know that this nation [Rome] has been given reign by Heaven?
 The proof is that Rome has destroyed God’s Temple, burned His Sanctuary, killed His pious ones, and destroyed His best ones, and it still exists.
 Yet I heard about you that you sit and engage in Torah, convene assemblies in public, and have a Torah scroll placed in your lap in total disregard for the Romans’ decrees.

-Rabbi Ḥanina ben Teradyon said to him: Heaven will have mercy on me.
+Rabbi Ḥanina ben Teradyon said to him: Heaven will have mercy.

 Rabbi Yosei ben Kisma said to him: I am saying reasonable matters to you, and you say to me: Heaven will have mercy?
 I wonder if they will not burn both you and your Torah scroll by fire.

 R. Yosei ben Kisma counsels against relying on miracles.
 The fact that the Roman Empire remains in control despite all of its nefarious doings indicates that God allows it to reign, making defiance hopeless.
-“Heaven will have mercy on me” is a dangerous thing to say; it bespeaks denial of true responsibility for dire outcomes.
+“Heaven will have mercy” is a dangerous thing to say; it bespeaks denial of true responsibility for dire outcomes.
 That is, God will not save you and you are doomed to an agonizing death.
 Of course, the redactors of this passage of Talmud, and those who study it as well, know full well how R. Ḥanina ben Teradyon met his end.
 Rabbi Yosei ben Kisma was right.

 Now to our story.
 Abba Sikkara, chief of the Jerusalem Zealots and Rabban Yoḥanan ben Zakkai’s nephew, attends a secret meeting at his uncle’s house.
 “How long will you [in the plural] do this and starve everyone to death?” his uncle asks him.